-(2) Fulfillment of our delivery obligation is subject to the in-time and proper fulfillment of the buyer's obligations.
-We reserve the right of objection for non-fulfilled contract.
+(2) Fulfilment of our delivery obligation is subject to the in-time and proper fulfilment of the buyer’s obligations.
+We reserve the right of objection for the non-fulfilled contract.

 (3) If the buyer is in default with acceptance, or otherwise by fault breaches his support duties, we shall be entitled to claim compensation of damage incurred in so far, including any additional expenses.
 We reserve further claims.